 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!

-A sedentary lifestyle is associated with adverse behavioral patterns such as smoking and drinking alcohol.
-Although most women may not know it, these two negative behaviors have been discovered to increase the prevalence of menstruation irregularities significantly (3).
-Therefore, it would be best if you considered stopping such behaviors if you want to tackle your menstrual cycle irregularity problem.
+Although most women may not know it, smoking and drinking alcohol have been found to increase the prevalence of menstruation irregularities significantly (3).
+Therefore, you may want to consider avoiding smoking and alcohol if you want to tackle your menstrual cycle irregularity problem.

 All these are other lesser-known factors that affect the length of your menstrual cycle.
 Make an appointment with your doctor if you think any of the listed factors are affecting your flow.
 Similarly, make sure you talk to your doctor if (1):